jodyanna/github-repo-summary/README.md

 First, using the account name provided by the 'username' props, all user public repo names are requested and saved as an array using React's useState Hook.
 The total number of repos is determined by using the 'length' method of the repo names array.

-Then, an array of promises containing repo language usage are returned by mapping the array of repo names with a promisified XMLHttpRequest function.
+Then, an array of promises containing repo language usage is returned by mapping the array of repo names with a promisified XMLHttpRequest function.

 ### Determining language usage
 GitHub's API returns an object consisting of programming language name keys and int values to determine how much of each language is used in a project.